senny/emacs-eclim/README.md

 1. add the following code to your emacs startup script

         (add-to-list 'load-path (expand-file-name "/path/to/emacs-eclim/"))
-        ;; only add the vendor path when you want to use the libraries provided with emacs-eclim (add-to-list 'load-path (expand-file-name "~/coding/git/emacs-eclim/vendor"))
+        (add-to-list 'load-path (expand-file-name "~/coding/git/emacs-eclim/vendor"))
         (require 'eclim)